khavishbhundoo/callmytrade-api/README.md

 ### Goals

 1. Pay only for what you use model
-2. Configurable with different VOIP Providers
+2. Configurable with different VOIP Providers(Only Twilio is support for now)
 3. Docker first approach with minimal image size for performance and security reasons
 4. Easy to deploy and keep up to date in an automated manner with no downtime during deployment